WEST LIBERTY UNIVERSITY

 Section 5.
 The Faculty Senate may adopt, amend, or repeal any Bylaws, rules or procedures relating to the conduct of its business and the duties and functions of its officers and committees by a two-thirds majority of the voting members of the Senate.

 Section 6.
-The Faculty Senate shall transmit its recommendations to the President via the Chairperson.
+The Faculty Senate shall transmit its recommendations to the President and the Provost via the Chairperson.
 In appropriate cases the Senate shall transmit its recommendations to the Board of Governors.

 Section 7.
-The Senate shall transmit its official minutes to each faculty member by campus mail or campus e-mail.
+The Senate shall transmit its official minutes to each faculty member by campus mail or campus e-mail and post a copy on its web page.

 Section 8.
 The Faculty Senate shall assume responsibility for the periodic revision and editing of the Faculty Handbook, which shall contain this Constitution and state the established policies of the University in all matters relating to the faculty.
 Such revisions will be submitted to the President for approval.